Sovereign wealth fund appetite for investing in start-ups wanes

 LONDON (Reuters) - Sovereign wealth fund investment in venture capital deals slipped to its lowest level in six years in 2019, with the drop-off deepening in the months after WeWork’s planned share sale failed, data showed on Friday.

-Sovereign wealth-backed venture capital rounds fell to $7.2 billion in 2019, a sharp slide from a record $31.6 billion the previous year, according to research from Spain’s IE Center for the Governance of Change.
+Sovereign wealth-backed venture capital rounds fell to $7.2 billion in 2019, a sharp slide from a record $31.6 billion the previous year, according to research from ICEX and the Spanish-based IE Center for the Governance of Change.

 The move could indicate sovereign funds were taking a pause from the start-up sector in the wake of office-sharing firm WeWork’ aborted listing and Uber’s underwhelming IPO, the center’s director of sovereign wealth research Javier Capape said.